Howto: Honda Ruckus GY6 Swap

 You will need to install the motor and engine mount next.
 Install the swap motor first per the instructions of the mount.
 Bolting up the GY6 motor should be fairly easy.
-Once this is done you should at last how a rolling bike that you can at least get an idea of what the new motor will look like and where you want wires to run.
+Once this is done you should at last have a rolling bike that you can get an idea of what the new motor will look like and where you want wires to run.

 Wiring should be done next as you now know where all the mechanical stuff will be.
 The ATR GY6 swap harness is by far the best harness for a GY6 Swap.
 It offers 95% plug and play ability and ties in all the Ruckus controls and lights.
 It is also well marked to tell you where everything plugs into.
 A good stock Ruckus battery should be used as the 150cc motor will require good cranking power to start.
 Once all wiring is done, it should be time to fire up your new Ruckus GY6 swap!

 Something to consider...you may want to invest in a good front disc brakes setup as you will need more stopping power since will you will hitting 60mph.
 Our guide to disc brakes setup can be found HERE.

 The 150cc GY6 motor will need a good ground in order to provide solid cranking power at start up.
 We have found it almost a necessity to run a dedicated 12 gauge wire from the negative terminal of the battery to a bolting point on the 150cc engine itself.
 If you don't have good solid ground wires between your battery and the motor/starter, you run the risk of melting ground wires on your harness.

 The stator of the 150cc motor provides charging for your battery and powers all electrics when running.
 8 Pole stators normally come stock on crate 150cc motors.
 There have been numerous issues with it not being able to meet the demands of charging the battery and powering the Ruckus lights.
 We recommend swapping the 8 pole stator for a 11 pole stator for better charging and electrical power output.